Musical notation: Modern staff notation

 Modern music notation is used by musicians of many different genres throughout the world.
-The staff (or stave, in British English) consists of 5 parallel horizontal lines which acts as a framework upon which pitches are indicated by placing oval note-heads on (ie crossing) the staff lines, between the lines (ie in the spaces) or above and below the staff using small additional lines called ledger lines.
+The staff (or stave, in British English) consists of 5 parallel horizontal lines that act as a framework upon which pitches are indicated by placing oval note-heads on (i.e. crossing) the staff lines, between the lines (i.e. in the spaces) or above and below the staff using small additional lines called ledger lines.
 Notation is read from left to right, which makes setting music for right-to-left scripts difficult.
 The pitch of a note is indicated by the vertical position of the note-head within the staff, and can be modified by accidentals.
 The duration (note length or note value) is indicated by the form of the note-head or with the addition of a note-stem plus beams or flags.
 A stemless hollow oval is a whole note or semibreve, a hollow rectangle or stemless hollow oval with one or two vertical lines on both sides is a double whole note or breve.
 A stemmed hollow oval is a half note or minim.
 Solid ovals always use stems, and can indicate quarter notes (crotchets) or, with added beams or flags, smaller subdivisions.
 Additional symbols such as dots and ties can lengthen the duration of a note.